gvwilson/thirdbit/_posts/2015/2015-09-28-thinking-about-teaching.md

   please fill in the survey.
-  And if you can give us half an hour, we'd be grateful for help sorting and summarizing the comments we've had on our Python lessons in debriefing sessions&mdash;please get in touch if you can spare some time.
+  And if you can give us half an hour, we'd be grateful for help sorting and summarizing the comments we've had on our Python lessons in debriefing sessions–please get in touch if you can spare some time.
 </p>